Quick Facts About A. P. Green Industries Trust Fund and Lawsuits

 Asbestos Exposure in Plant Workers

 Scientific research has documented the conditions and health effects of working with asbestos products in factory settings, where most A.P.
 Green products were made and used.
+An early study tracked mesothelioma cases from 2000 to 2011 near an asbestos cement factory and found 147 cases compared to only 17 expected.

 A.P.
 Green produced SK-7 Cement, an asbestos-containing cement with 2.3% asbestos.
 Workers who made this product or used it on the job faced a significant risk of asbestos exposure that could lead to illness later.

-A 2016 Polish study found the highest asbestos fiber concentrations in textile plants, followed by insulation product plants, with asbestos cement plants having the lowest levels.
+Another early study found the highest asbestos fiber concentrations in textile plants, with insulation product plants coming in second.
+Asbestos cement plants reportedly had the lowest levels.
 A.P.
 Green manufactured both asbestos cement and insulation products.
+Workers in occupations such as bricklaying, pipefitting and insulation installation were at risk of asbestos exposure from A.P.
+Green products.

 Recommended Reading